Hooks Extension Framework#

 In summary, events can be used to integrate application components with each other or with external services, allowing them to communicate, synchronize, and perform additional actions when specific triggers occur.

-You can review the Open edX Events documentation for more information on Using Open edX Events in your project.
+You can review the Open edX Events documentation for more information on creating events and consuming them in your project.
 This documentation includes a list of Events and much more.

 When to Use an Open edX Filter?#